 In the two previous posts I described how needs assessments can be helpful and outlined the questionnaire I use for needs assessments.
+Now we move onto delivery of needs assessments.
 (This is an early post and my approach has changed beyond recognition.
 But some of the ideas herein may be helpful.)

 This post is about how I deliver needs assessments and options for delivering them in the future.
 I’ve found the questionnaire is a turn-off for clients.
 Yet many consultants use something similar and so I shall review some options in this post.